Unique New York City Attractions You Can’t Do Anywhere Else

 Attend Amateur Night at the Apollo in Harlem

 Visit this legendary theatre where some of the music greats performed; Jimmy Hendrix, The Isley Brothers, James Brown, Michael Jackson, Aretha Franklin, Ray Charles and many others.
+This is tryly one of the great unique things to do in New York City you can’t do anywhere else.

 On Amateur Night at The Apollo, you can cheer budding performers on their way up to stardom- or you can boo a bad performer off the stage.
 After the show, the stage briefly opens up to a dance venue.
 This experience is billed as “The most fun you can have in this town for under $30.”
 A night you won’t soon forget!“The city seen from the Queensboro Bridge is always the city seen for the first time, in its first wild promise of all the mystery and the beauty in the world.” ― F. Scott Fitzgerald, The Great Gatsby Click To Tweet